-Seahawks position overview: Seattle doesn’t have to make big changes at corner, but it could
+Seahawks position overview: Seattle doesn’t have to make big changes at cornerback — but it could

 2019 number to know: 12 passes defensed most on the team, one more than Flowers.

-Key Backups
+Key backups

 Akeem King